 Differences between adjustable and fixed rate loans

-You can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select these types of loans when interest rates are low and they want to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
-Call Executive Lending Group at (405) 822-1957 to learn more.
+You might choose a fixed-rate loan to lock in a low rate.
+Borrowers choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a favorable rate.
+Call Executive Lending Group at (405) 822-1957 to discuss how we can help.

-There are many different types of Adjustable Rate Mortgages.
+Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
 Generally, interest for ARMs are determined by an outside index.
-A few of these are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-Most ARM programs have a "cap" that protects you from sudden monthly payment increases.
-Your ARM may feature a cap on interest rate increases over the course of a year.
-For example: no more than two percent a year, even though the underlying index increases by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount the monthly payment can increase in a given period.
-Most ARMs also cap your interest rate over the duration of the loan period.
+Most programs feature a "cap" that protects you from sudden increases in monthly payments.
+Some ARMs can't increase more than 2% per year, regardless of the underlying interest rate.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the payment can go up in one period.
+The majority of ARMs also cap your rate over the duration of the loan period.

 ARMs usually start at a very low rate that may increase over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is set for three or five years.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are often best for people who anticipate moving in three or five years.
-These types of adjustable rate loans most benefit people who plan to move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then they adjust.
+These loans are best for borrowers who expect to move in three or five years.
+These types of adjustable rate loans are best for people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (405) 822-1957.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.